pknight24/pknight24.github.io/index.md

 My research develops theory and methods for data integration problems in high dimensions.
-I'm motivated by challenges posed by electronic health records and genotype data, especially pertaining to data privacy, model shifts across environments, and temporal embeddings.
+I'm motivated by challenges posed by electronic health records and genotype data, especially pertaining to model shifts across environments and embeddings for heterogeneous temporal data.
 I'm also interested in minimax testing problems and the philosophy of science.

 Before coming to Harvard, I was a mathematics major at the University of